Table of contents

 Not long ago I received a mysterious-looking package in the mail, a small white box with lots of postage.
 Inside I found a plastic vial wrapped in sheets of newsprint from The Wichita Eagle.
 The vial was dressed in a yellow sticky note that read, “I found this honey bee on the porch of my hive.
 Something’s wrong with it, like its genetics are all screwed up.
+Can you identify what’s ailing this honey bee?
 Should I be concerned?”

 Indeed, the bee’s genetics were all screwed up.
 In fact, its string of DNA was so scrambled it grew into a bumble bee instead of a honey bee.
-Should she be concerned?
-I think so since she was going into her fourth year of beekeeping.
+Should the owner be concerned?
+I think so because it was the beekeeper’s fourth year of keeping bees.
 By then, methinks, a beekeeper should be able to identify a honey bee on sight.

 The bees in the photo were honey bees, his own no doubt, that were dead.
 I don’t know what was wrong with them — other than being dead they looked fine — so they may have just been old or worn.
 But I found it strange that he and the others hadn’t recognized them for honey bees.

-During the past year, I’ve identified or confirmed fully 24,000 honey bee specimens on iNaturalist.
-In other words, I’ve seen Apis mellifera suffering all kinds of misadventure.
+During one year, I identified or confirmed fully 24,000 honey bee specimens on iNaturalist.
+In other words, I’ve seen Apis mellifera suffering all kinds of misadventures.
 I admit some are hard to read, having been flattened, drowned, chewed, mowed, swatted, regurgitated, and dismembered.
 Still, if you know the morphology of a honey bee, you can pick it out of the scramble.

 Of course, most of the photos on iNaturalist do not come from beekeepers.
 For every beekeeper that is sometimes confused, there are millions of non-beekeepers who have no idea whatsoever.
 Either everything is a honey bee — including dragonflies, carpenter ants, and small birds — or nothing is a honey bee — even if it’s living in a hive, looks just like its thousands of companions, and makes honey.
 Go figure.